Communications Platform as a Service (CPaaS)

 - When you think about the future, can the CPaaS scale for the volume you’ll require with a cost structure that supports your business’ needs?
 Depending on your volume and your growth plan, you should think ahead here.

 - Think about your own customer SLAs—can the provider support your needs when it comes to network availability and uptime?
 Do they have reference customers that give you confidence in their product?

 Dig into the developers console and explore core features and functionality each provider offers, including:

 - Sending a message and making a basic call

 These are the steps you should take before you select the best CPaaS for your business, but what’s it really like working with a CPaaS provider?
 Keep in mind that someone, somewhere, will need to actually write some code.
 You should check for code samples and example applications that demonstrate how the building blocks of the API are assembled.
 Everything should be easily accessible and organized in an intelligent manner.

 The most important step in getting started is to dive on in!

 Bandwidth operates as a platform that provides CPaaS.
 This gives our current and potential customers the ability to leverage our network and APIs to build out their communication service needs.
 As the only CPaaS provider to own our own nationwide IP voice network, Bandwidth provides a suite of APIs for voice, messaging, and 911 access throughout North America that are scalable and flexible to fit your businesses needs.

-What are the Benefits of Choosing Bandwidth as a CPaaS Provider?
+What are the Benefits of Using Bandwidth as a CpaaS Provider

 With Bandwidth’s CPaaS offering, we deliver business-grade solutions with higher quality voice, and better message deliverability.
 Not to mention number management tasks like buying and porting numbers from one provider to another, while allowing custom solutions and cost control.